Darius Jennings: Personal life

-During the 2018 offseason, Jennings took part in the NFLPA’s Externship Program with Events DC and Under Armour.
+During the 2018 offseason, Jennings took part in the NFLPA's Externship Program with Events DC and Under Armour.
 He helps out with "Next One Up," an organization helping inner-city high school athletes in Baltimore.
 Jennings also worked as a camp counselor at his alma mater, The Gilman (Md.)
 School, helping middle schoolers with classwork and activities.
-He has two brothers, Dimitrius Jones Jr. and Deon Jennings.
+He has two brothers, Dimitrius Jr. and Deon.